feathersui/feathersui-website/docs/haxe-openfl/text-input.md

 ---
-title: How to use the Feathers UI TextInput component
+title: How to use the TextInput component
 sidebar_label: TextInput
 ---